 Despite the overall success, challenges remain.
-From the government perspective, NGO-government contacts are not yet as regular as they might be; the attitude of bureaucracy toward the NGO sector is not yet as professional as it could be; and administrative constraints still exist to a certain extent (for example, the State Budget Spending Transparency Program sets the maximum support for NGOs at 5 million HUF).
-The State Budget Spending Transparency Program sets the huge number of participants - around 48,000 - and related difficulties in creating effective mechanisms for representation.
+From the government perspective, NGOgovernment contacts are not yet as regular as they might be; the attitude of bureaucracy toward the NGO sector is not yet as professional as it could be; and administrative constraints still exist to a certain extent (for example, the State Budget Spending Transparency Program sets the maximum support for NGOs at 5 million HUF).34 From the NGO point of view, the greatest obstacle is the huge number of participants - around 48,000 - and related difficulties in creating effective mechanisms for representation.